phalcon/documentation/docs/controllers.md

 The above parameters will match the route the way it was defined.

 ## Events
-Controllers automatically act as listeners for [dispatcher][dispatcher] [events][events], implementing methods with those event names allowing you to implement hook points before/after the actions are executed:
+Controllers automatically act as listeners for [dispatcher](dispatcher.md) [events](events.md), implementing methods with those event names allowing you to implement hook points before/after the actions are executed:

 ```php
 <?php